jcolinhill/pyilc/README.md

 #### Different deprojections on different scales

-Instead of specifying one deprojected components, one can specify different components to deproject on different needlet scales.
+Instead of specifying one set of components to deproject on all scales, one can specify different components to deproject on different needlet scales.
-In this case, N_deproj should be modified to be a list of length N_scales , with each entry specifying the number of
+In this case, N_deproj should be modified to be a list of length N_scales, with each entry specifying the number of components to deproject at that scale.
+ILC_deproj_comps should similarly be modified to be a list (of length N_scales) of lists, with each entry specifying the list of components (of length corresponding to N_deproj at that scale) to deproject at that scale.

 #### Specifying new components to preserve and deproject

 If you want to preserve or deproject a new component whose SED you can parametrize, you should do the following:

-* Add a string specifying your component to the list COMP_TYPES in pyilc/input.py
+* Add a string specifying your component to the list COMP_TYPES in `pyilc/input.py`
-* Add the SED to the fg.py by following the implementation of any of the other components.
-Note that you will have to specify the SED both for delta-bandpasses and the SED that should be integrated over a bandpass for the actual-bandpasses case.
-Note that as the maps are always read in in $\mu\mathrm{K}_{\mathrm{CIB}}$  you may need to convert from intensity to temperature with the conversion function dBnudT(nu).
+* Add the SED to `fg.py` by following the implementation of any of the other components.
+Note that you will have to specify the SED both for delta-function passbands and the SED that should be integrated over a passband for the actual-passbands case.
+Note that as the maps are always read in in $\mu\mathrm{K}_{\mathrm{CMB}}$ you may need to convert from specific intensity to temperature units with the conversion function dBnudT(nu).